-Many organizations, aware of this situation, concentrate their efforts on protecting themselves against ransomware.
+Ransomware has been a source of major problems for many organizations in recent years.
+Many of them, aware of this situation, attempt to concentrate their efforts on protecting themselves against this class of threats.
 This often means that they shift their budgets away from web security.
 Unfortunately for them, it means they are actually making their IT systems less secure against ransomware.

 Here are 5 reasons why taking care of your web security is very important to avoid ransomware.